banks/banksco.de/content/p/2016-01-11-state-of-realtime-web-2016.md

 This post is an attempt to sum up how I see the state of the relevant technologies at the start of 2016.

-I'll walk though the various techniques for delivering real-time message to browsers.
+I'll walk through the various techniques for delivering real-time message to browsers.
 There are good resources for details of each, so I'll instead focus on the gotchas and incompatibilities I've come across that need to be accounted for in the wild.

 This information is a mixture of first-hand experience and second-hand reading mostly of well-tested libraries such as [SockJS](https://github.com/sockjs), [socket.io](https://github.com/socket.io) and [MessageBus](https://github.com/SamSaffron/message_bus).